PDF Options & Customization

 Page Orientation

-Control how your content is displayed:
+When creating templates, you can control how your content is displayed:

 Portrait (Default)